-- a) the appointment of officers to enforce Dehcho Community Law; and - b) powers of enforcement, provided such powers will not exceed those provided by Territorial Law for officers enforcing similar laws in the Northwest Territories. - 4.5.4 A Dehcho Community Law pursuant to 4.5.2 does not include the authority to: - a) establish a police force or appoint police officers or peace officers; or - b) authorize the carriage or use of firearms or restricted weapons by enforcement officers. - 4.5.5 A Dehcho Community Law pursuant to 4.5.3 will provide for training standards and accountability standards for enforcement officers that are in accordance with generally recognized standards for enforcement officers in other municipal jurisdictions in the Northwest Territories. - 4.5.6 A Dehcho Community Government may enter into agreements with the Dehcho Government, Government of the Northwest Territories or Canada regarding: - a) the enforcement of Dehcho Community Laws; and - b) the prosecution of violations of Dehcho Community Laws.
+- 4.5.1 A Dehcho Community Government is responsible for the enforcement of its Dehcho Community Laws. - 4.5.2 A Dehcho Community Government may make laws for the enforcement of its Dehcho Community Laws. - 4.5.3 A Dehcho Community Law made pursuant to 4.5.2 may provide for: - a) the appointment of officers to enforce Dehcho Community Law; and - b) powers of enforcement, provided such powers will not exceed those provided by Territorial Law for officers enforcing similar laws in the Northwest Territories. - 4.5.4 A Dehcho Community Law pursuant to 4.5.2 does not include the authority to:

+a) establish a police force or appoint police officers or peace officers; orb) authorize the carriage or use of firearms or restricted weapons byenforcement officers.

+- 4.5.5 A Dehcho Community Law pursuant to 4.5.3 will provide for training standards and accountability standards for enforcement officers that are in accordance with generally recognized standards for enforcement officers in other municipal jurisdictions in the Northwest Territories. - 4.5.6 A Dehcho Community Government may enter into agreements with the Dehcho Government, Government of the Northwest Territories or Canada regarding: - a) the enforcement of Dehcho Community Laws; and - b) the prosecution of violations of Dehcho Community Laws.